hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 Of course, a lab that churns out lots of papers might not produce anything useful other than long CVs. **Publication is a tool to improve research; it is not the end goal in itself.**

-As an alternative, I will primarily consider a _whitepaper model_.
-That is, instead of publishing papers externally, researchers write whitepapers or technical reports, and share them on some company-only repository or Wiki.
-That is, suppose researchers do the same kind of explorations, but do not publish them externally.
+As an alternative, consider a _whitepaper model_: instead of publishing papers externally, researchers write whitepapers or technical reports, and share them in some company-only repository or Wiki.
 I argue that the whitepaper model (or any variant of it) will, on average, produce much worse research.

 Here are some specific ways in which publication helps.